 • x wouldn't be done by an “ideal observer”.

-This article analyzes seven evidences,…
+See this article to analyze seven evidences,…

 • Turri's Argument from Beginnings

 • A “Sum-styled” Leibnizian Cosmological Argument

 • A “Start-styled” Leibnizian Cosmological Argument

 • Pruss's Leibnizian Cosmological Argument